Sports in New Haven, Connecticut

 New Haven, Connecticut has a rich history of sports and athletics at the amateur, collegiate, and professional levels.
-Below is a history of some of the teams the city has hosted, as well as significant sporting events that have taken place in New Haven.
+Below is a history of some of these teams as well as significant sporting events that have taken place in New Haven.

 Hockey

-New Haven had been known for its blue collar fans who favor rough play, especially the "Crazies" who sat in "The Jungle" — Section 14 at the Coliseum, behind and adjacent to the opposing team's bench.
+New Haven was known for its blue collar fans who favor rough play and who sat in Section 14 at the New Haven Coliseum, nicknamed "The Jungle," which was behind and adjacent to the opposing team's bench.
 These fans were renowned for being extremely tough on opposing teams, relentlessly screaming obscenities and taunts at opposing players (and sometimes at hometown players), making New Haven an intimidating place to play even though outright physical violence in the stands was rare.
-Section 14ers maintain a website called "Section 14 Online" which can be found at Section14.com.
+Section 14 regular attendees maintain a website called "Section 14 Online" which can be found at Section14.com.

 Baseball

 Yale Field has hosted several minor league baseball teams.

-New Haven's first professional baseball team was the New Haven Elm Citys of the National Association, which played for one season in 1875 at the Howard Avenue Grounds.
+New Haven's first professional baseball team was the New Haven Elm Citys of the National Association (NA), which played for one season in 1875 at the Howard Avenue Grounds.
 Although the National Association's status as a major league is disputed (particularly by Major League Baseball and the Baseball Hall of Fame), some historians and statisticians consider the NA a major league, making the Elm Citys New Haven's only major league baseball franchise.

 New Haven has hosted 29 minor league baseball teams, dating back to the 19th century(A complete list of New Haven base ball teams can be found here).
 Greater New Haven's first minor league baseball team in modern times were the West Haven Yankees of the Class AA Eastern League, which played at both Quigley Stadium and Yale Field in neighboring West Haven from 1972 to 1979.
 Many future New York Yankees made their way through the West Haven team, including Ron Guidry.
 The West Haven Yankees finished first five times in their eight years, winning the Eastern League championship four times (in '72, '76, '78, and '79).

 Minor league baseball returned to New Haven in 1994 with the arrival of the New Haven Ravens, an Eastern League AA affiliate of the Colorado Rockies.
 Like the preceding minor league teams, the Ravens played in neighboring West Haven at Yale Field, just across the town line.
 The team was very successful in its first few seasons before losing support.
 New Haven and the Ravens hosted the Double-A All-Star game in 1998.
 The Ravens won the Eastern League championship in 2000, giving New Haven proper its first professional championship since the New Haven Blades' championship in 1956.
 The Ravens moved to Manchester, New Hampshire in 2003, becoming the New Hampshire Fisher Cats.

 In 1974, a little league team from New Haven placed sixth in the Little League World Series.